 You don’t need a huge porch or crazy DIY skills.
-Follow this easy tutorial to make your porch swing dreams a reality!
+Follow this easy tutorial to make your porch swing plans a reality!

 Alright, let’s start DIYing!